slothbear/chosen-modality/readme.md

 *Chosen* provides a drop-in replacement for the <tt>select</tt> field.
 A list of IDs selected is passed back to the controller.

-With *koenpunt/chosen*, the user may also type any number of new values into the field.
+With *koenpunt/chosen*, the user may also type new values into the field.
 The list passed to the controller contains IDs for existing values, and strings for newly-entered options:

     ["47", "Sleep Therapy", "22", "Hot Yoga"]